pmharris77/docker-dnsmasq/README.md

 # Docker image for Dnsmasq
-Personal fork of [tschaffter/docker-dnsmasq] repo (which does not appear to be being maintained).
+Personal fork of [tschaffter/docker-dnsmasq] repo (which does not appear to be being maintained)

 See [README.md](https://github.com/tschaffter/docker-dnsmasq/blob/main/README.md) file from original repo ([tschaffter/docker-dnsmasq]) for usage instructions.